-I started going to the Creative drop-in at Inspiration Works when some of my other support sessions were coming to an end and one of my workers suggested it.
+I started going to the Creative drop-in at the Hubs when some of my other support sessions were coming to an end and one of my workers suggested it.
 I was feeling a bit let down and knew I needed something to give me some focus.

 My worker took me to the first session.
 To start with I thought it was a bit strange as I didn’t know what to expect but I wanted to give it a chance and I’m glad I did as the next time I went I felt more comfortable.
 It was chilled out.
 To start with I didn’t really talk to anyone but I realised that people were there for the same reason as I am.
 Then I joined in the conversation as I became more comfortable with my surroundings.